-The Directors have performed an assessment to determine whether there are any material uncertainties arising due to the pandemic or other factors that could cast significant doubt on the ability of the Bank to continue as a going concern.
+The Directors have performed an assessment to determine whether there are any material uncertainties that could cast significant doubt on the ability of the Bank to continue as a going concern.
 No significant issues have been noted and it was concluded that there is no impact to going concern.

-In addition, the directors have considered the Bank's exposures to credit, market and liquidity risk as set out in note 4 to the financial statements.
+In addition, the Directors have considered the Bank's exposures to credit, market and liquidity risk as set out in note 4 to the financial statements.